 Despite this recognition, the journey towards universal access to water and sanitation is far from over.
-The harsh reality remains: Today, one in four people still lack access to safely managed drinking water in their homes, and nearly half of the global population lacks access to safely managed sanitation facilities.
-(WHO/UNICEF 2021).
+The harsh reality remains: Today, one in four people still lack access to safely managed drinking water in their homes, and nearly half of the global population lacks access to safely managed sanitation facilities (WHO/UNICEF 2021).

-Water and sanitation utilities serve at the frontline in this battle.
-They provide essential services and spearhead initiatives to close gaps in access, quality, and affordability.
+Utilities provide essential services and spearhead initiatives to close gaps in access, quality, and affordability.
 With a clear mandate, utilities strive to ensure that basic services meet international standards and are accessible to marginalized and vulnerable populations.

 Water Operators' Partnerships (WOPs) are instrumental in driving progress towards realizing the Human Rights to Water & Sanitation.
 These partnerships facilitate the exchange of knowledge and capacity building among utilities, promoting innovation and enhancing operational efficiency.
 By enabling utilities to learn from each other's experiences, adopt best practices, and improve service delivery, WOPs play a pivotal role in establishing resilient and sustainable water and sanitation systems.